usharesoft/appcenter-docs/admin/en/source/pages/config/proprietary-pkg.rst

 	3. Copy all the contents of the DVD into /tmp/USER_DATA/repos/RHEL/6.5/x86_64/

-	4. If the repositories does not already contain a repodata folder, you must create it inside the package directory
+	4. If the repository does not already contain a repodata folder, you must create it inside the package directory:

 	.. code-block:: shell